r00t-3xp10it/redpill/lib/readme.md

                       |_ CaptureServer.ps1             Simple HTTP pure powershell webserver
                       |_ Start-SimpleHTTPServer.ps1    Simple HTTP pure powershell webserver
                       |_ wget.vbs                      VBScript to download files from Local Lan
+        |_ Process-Spoofing
+                      |_ PPIDSpoof.ps1                 Creates a process as a child of a specified process ID.
+                      |_ SelectMyParent.exe            Creates a process as a child of a specified process ID.
+                      |_ spoof.exe                     Creates a process as a child of a specified process ID.
         |_ SharpGhosting
                       |_ SharpGhosting.exe             Hidde parent process name from TaskManager displays
 ```